captainEdins/chilled/README.md

-## Mental App
+## Chilled
-Mental App is a comprehensive Flutter application designed to promote mental well-being through a range of exercises, mindfulness activities, an AI-powered chat assistant, and access to mental health professionals.
+Chilled is a comprehensive Flutter application designed to promote mental well-being through a range of exercises, mindfulness activities, an AI-powered chat assistant, and access to mental health professionals.
 It provides a user-friendly interface to help individuals track their mood, engage in skill-building exercises, and cultivate a healthier mindset.

 ## Features